Oshlack/Toblerone/README.md

 # Toblerone

 Toblerone is a method for detecting internal exon (not first or last) deletions in RNA-seq data.
-It is currently in development, extending the methods described here: https://github.com/Oshlack/ALL-RNAseq-utility-paper
+It is currently in development, extending the methods described here for acute lymphoblastic leukemia (ALL) focal deletions in IKAROS family zinc finger 1 (IKZF1) : https://github.com/Oshlack/ALL-RNAseq-utility-paper

-## Strucuture
+Toblerone consists of two key concepts: a specialised transcriptome and a modified pseudoalignment algorithm

+A desktop app is also available for single sample analysis.

-### Pseudoaligner
+## Pseudoaligner

 The psuedaligner core is currently called `tinyt` and can be run in standalone mode form the command line, or is inclued in the Toblerone app (see below).